-How to Do a Business Entity Search in Louisiana and Choose a Name for your LLC
+Business Entity Search in Louisiana and How to Choose an LLC Name

 There are a number of good reasons that entrepreneurs who start a new business in Louisiana choose to form a limited liability company.
-Once you’ve decided to form an LLC, one of the first things you’ll have to do is choose a business name.
+Once you’ve decided to open an LLC in Louisiana, one of the first things you’ll have to do is choose a business name.
 Your name should be easy to remember.
 It can tell the public what it is that you do.
 It also has to conform to state LLC naming regulations.
 A key rule is that it must be distinguishable from existing Louisiana business names.

 Why do you need to do a business entity search when starting an LLC?